Information for our Open day tours can now be found in our admissions and FAQs page.

 Phone: 0117 379 0777

-Please see the Admissions 2018 page for details of the admissions policy.
-All applications for a Reception September 2017 must be made through Bristol City Council Primary School Admissions.
-If you are applying now for Sept 18 Reception we have a waiting list so contact Bristol Admissions and the school office if you wish to go on that.
+Please see the Admissions page for details of the admissions policy.
+All applications for a Reception September 2019 must be made through Bristol City Council Primary School Admissions.

 From time to time we have vacancies for mid-term entry and start of year entry for other year groups and this is managed by the school office so please phone us to arrange a visit.
-Currently we have Reception and Years 1-3.
-From September 2018 we have years Reception, 1, 2, 3 and 4 open.
+Currently we have Reception and Years 1-4 classes.

 Who are Educate Together?